 RESPECT is the University’s bias response team.
 It comprises students, faculty, administrators, and staff who voluntarily serve to host community-building circles and provide direct support to any individual impacted by prejudice-based aggression.
 This may include providing assistance with reporting bias, guidance through the investigative process, and access to safety and support resources.
 When appropriate, it may also include facilitating restorative conversations between affected parties to promote healing and learning outcomes.

 RESPECT is designed to build trust and accountability in our community.
 To accomplish this, RESPECT proactively hosts community-building circles.
-It also partners with key units to monitor the campus climate and tracks data on bias reports.
+It also partners with key units to monitor the campus climate and track data on bias reports.
 By identifying patterns in the data, RESPECT is equipped to respond and to proactively implement strategies to decrease the prevalence of future occurrences.
-This may be achieved through trainings, workshops, speakers, community forums, and other educational programming to openly engage students, faculty, administrators, and staff in conversations about social justice, equity, and inclusion.
+This may be achieved through healing circles, trainings, workshops, speakers, community forums, and other educational programming to openly engage students, faculty, administrators, and staff in conversations about social justice, equity, and inclusion.

-The RESPECT Bias Response Team consists of faculty, staff, and students who have volunteered their time to assist the university in addressing incidents of bias that affect the individual and/or community.
+The RESPECT Bias Response Team consists of faculty, staff, and students who have volunteered their time to assist the university in building community and addressing incidents of bias that affect the individual and/or community.

-The RESPECT Bias Response Team has completed extensive, ongoing training to help prepare them for their role.
-These trainings consisted of social justice education, restorative justice education, bias response, and hands-on practice.
-Following the initial training of all new committee members, the committee will continue to meet on a regular basis to continue education, proactively on prevention methods, and to support and respond to individual and community needs.
+The RESPECT Bias Response Team are members who have completed extensive, ongoing training to help prepare them for their role.
+These trainings consist of diversity education, social justice education, restorative justice education, bias response, and hands-on practice.
+Following the initial training of all new committee members, the committee will continue to meet on a monthly basis to continue education, plan community-building circles, proactively employ prevention methods, and to support and respond to individual and community needs.